Waste reduction and recycling

 • We removed all single-use plastic bags from our ParcMarkets and offer reusable and recyclable alternatives

-• We donate furniture to the British Heart Foundation when we carry out refurbishments - the charity sells the products to raise funds for their work, and we are able to divert thousands of items from the waste stream and give them a new lease of life
+• We donate furniture to the British Heart Foundation when we carry out refurbishments - the charity sells the products to raise funds for their work, and we’re able to divert thousands of items from the waste stream and give them a new lease of life

-• We require contractors to provide a waste licence/permit before conducting work on our villages – if they cannot provide this, they will not be approved to work
+• We require contractors to provide a waste licence/permit before conducting work on our villages – if they can’t provide this, they won’t be approved to work

-• At our Head Office, we have a partnership with a local cause, Ollerton Recycling, who recycle dry mixed recyclables to raise funds for their charity
+• At Forest House, we’ve introduced coffee cup recycling bins and we have a partnership with a local cause, Ollerton Recycling, who recycle dry mixed recyclables to raise funds for their charity

 Where we’re going